easybuilders/easybuild-docs/docs/containers.md

 # Generating container recipes & images {: #containers }

-EasyBuild has support for generating Singularity and Docker *container recipes* which will use EasyBuild to build and install a specified software stack.
-In addition, EasyBuild can (optionally) leverage the build tool provided by the container software of choice to create *container images*.
+SimpleBuild has support for generating Singularity and Docker *container recipes* which will use SimpleBuild to build and install a specified software stack.
+In addition, SimpleBuild can (optionally) leverage the build tool provided by the container software of choice to create *container images*.

 !!! note
-    The features documented here have been available since EasyBuild v3.6.0 but are still *experimental*,
+    The features documented here have been available since SimpleBuild v3.6.0 but are still *experimental*,
-    which implies they are subject to change in upcoming versions of EasyBuild.
+    which implies they are subject to change in upcoming versions of SimpleBuild.

     **You will need to enable the** `--experimental` **configuration option in order to use them.**